 With this my journey through cinema and film adaptations began in earnest.
 Cinematic storytelling presents an opportunity.
 It is vivid and immediate.
 It has the capacity to provoke intellectual, emotional and physical responses: an elevated heart rate, a flinch, or a tear.
 It is sensual and immersive.
 And it feels real.

-I share my ongoing film journey in the series Now Showing, taking a closer look at recent films and the stylistic techniques that bring them to life.
+I share my ongoing film journey in the series Filmmaker Focus, taking a closer look at filmmakers and the stylistic techniques that bring their movies to life.
 And a new regular feature, The A-Z of Adaptations, investigates how filmmakers translate literary stories into cinematic ones, exploring their choices and breaking down important ideas and concepts.

 But sometimes we make connections that were perhaps unintended by the filmmaker.
 Their work reminds us of an earlier film, or of ideas, themes or messages explored elsewhere in other stories in other art forms.
 Taken together these stories can communicate something bigger.
 These connections are explored in my new series, Companion Pieces.